Long Distance Moving Cost

 Our basic insurance coverage deals with damages that may occur to items during transit.
 However, if you have sensitive things that you may want to protect, our advanced insurance coverage will give you that peace of mind, even though it will add to the cost of your move.
 More expensive things like collector’s items would be safer if covered by our advanced insurance offering.

 We are indeed!
-Three Men and a Truck has been in the moving game for a long time, so we know what licenses and certifications you need to seamlessly move your goods from one state to another.
+Three Men and a Truck has been in the moving game for a long time as a professional moving company, so we know what licenses and certifications you need to seamlessly move your goods from one state to another or even for a local move.
 You won’t need to worry about the red tape that accompanies any moves.
 We’ll deal with all of that for you.

 Tariff refers to the rules and regulations of interstate moving, all available services, and the resulting charges.
 You can request a copy of the published interstate taxes.
 If you’re moving within the same state, different tariffs may apply.